DaYmiHn/mimimicrokafka/README.md

 ```

 ## TODO:
-- [ ] add KafkaStreams capability
+-  add KafkaStreams capability
-- [ ] optimize the route for returning the answer to gateway
+-  optimize the route for returning the answer to gateway
-- [ ] add the ability to raise your server through the "http" library without "express"
+-  add the ability to raise your server through the "http" library without "express"

+### Pull request welcome ✌🏻